-WE have endeavored, as fully as the limits of these communications will admit, to answer some of the more prominent objections which have been urged against Spiritualism and spirit communion.
-There are numerous other minor objections, some of which are undeserving of consideration, and others, in answer to which, a few words seem to be necessary.
+WE have endeavoured, as fully as the limits of these communications will admit, to answer some of

+\Be it remembered that this was in the midst of the excitement following the Rochester knockings and before the Philosophy was much understood. the more prominent objections which have been urged against Spiritualism and spirit communion.
+There are numerous other minor objections, some of which are undeserving of consideration, and others, in answer to which a few words seem to be necessary.

-It is said that these manifestations are produced by electricity, magnetism, odd force, or some other similar power.
-If the phenomena of Spiritualism were confined simply to the various physical manifestations, it certainly would not be unreasonable to endeavor to account for them by some one of the above agencies; but as the physical phase of the phenomena is comparatively nothing to the intelligence by which they are accompanied, to account for them by attributing them solely to physical laws, is advancing a claim for those laws a thousand fold more unreasonable than to admit them to be spiritual.
-Through these manifestations, highly intelligible communications are given, conveying facts which were before unknown to any person present.
+It is said that these manifestations are produced by electricity, magnetism, odic force, or some other similar power.
+If the phenomena of Spiritualism were confined simply to the various physical manifestations, it certainly would not be unreasonable to endeavour to account for them by some one of the above agencies; but as the physical phase of the phenomena is comparatively nothing to the intelligence by which they are accompanied, to account for them by attributing them solely to physical laws is advancing a claim for those laws a thousand-fold more unreasonable than to admit them to be spiritual.
+Through these manifestations, highly intelligent communications are given, conveying facts which were before unknown to any person present.
 Now, in order to do this, the power which gives this information must be possessed of intelligence, which is an attribute of the spirit only.
-There must be a mind which possesses this intelligence, before it can be given out.
+There must be a mind which possesses this intelligence before it can be given out.
 This mind is not in any person present, for all are ignorant of the facts given.
 Where, then, is that mind?
 Has electricity a mind, or does it of itself possess intelligence?
-Bring in your electrical machine and charge it with that element to its utmost capacity, and will it talk to you, or in any manner convey to you a single intelligible word?
-You might as well ask a stick or a stone to write to you, as to bid electricity or magnetism do any such thing.
-The power which exhibits this intelligence, (in many cases against the will or belief of the medium,) always insists, with a pertinacity which no opposition can nullify, that it is spirit power.
-And now we ask if it is more unreasonable to believe the evidence of the power itself, that these intelligent communications are given by rational, intelligent, reasoning spirits, than it is to believe they come from senseless, soulless electricity or magnetism?
-Through the magnetic telegraph you may, to be sure, receive a message from New York in a very few seconds, but can you do so unless there be an intelligent spirit in New York to send the message?
-Has the magnetic telegraph any ability within itself to talk to you ?
+Bring in your electrical machine and charge it with that element to its utmost capacity, and will it talk to you, or in any manner convey to you a single intelligible word? might as well ask a stick or a stone to write to you, as to bid electricity or magnetism do any such thing.
+The power which exhibits this intelligence (in many cases against the will or belief of the medium) always insists with a pertinacity which no opposition can nullify, that it is spirit power.
+And now we ask if it is more unreasonable to believe the evidence of the power itself that these intelligent communications are given by rational, intelligent, reasoning spirits, than it is to believe they come from senseless, soulless electricity or magnetism?
+Through the magnetic telegraph you may to be sure receive a message from New York in a very few seconds, but can you do so unless there be an intelligent spirit in New York to send the message?
+Has the magnetic telegraph any ability within itself to talk to you?